lawsmd/Rock-Castle-Construction-Company/README.md

 My final thoughts on **Tableau** are as follows:

 - The learning curve is sharply steeper.
 The excessive requirement of drag-and-drop seems valuable to a veteran user, but is far from intuitive to a beginner like myself.
-- Menus are unclear, vaguely labeled, and a little scattered at times.
+- Menus felt a little unclear, vaguely labeled, and a bit scattered at times.
 - I had become spoiled on Power BI's seamless alignment grid-lines.
 Arranging worksheets free-hand is a nightmare, and there's no chance of making adjacent visualizations of even size.
-The vertical and horizontal worksheet 'containers' are a nice touch, but I wish they weren't a requirement for symmetry in your finished product.
+The vertical and horizontal worksheet 'containers' are a nice touch, but I wish they weren't a requirement for symmetry in the finished product.
 - Limitations in the free version seem a little unreasonable.
 I was unable to import from SQL Server, I couldn't export the final product to an image file, and I was made to sign up for a trial account to publish the dashboard publicly.
 - Creating data relationships was only available to worksheets that were within the same Excel workbook.
 - All of this negativity aside, I finally started to 'feel' the program's depth towards the end of my work.
 If it were my full-time job to create visualizations, I can see how the drag-and-drop system could make for an extremely efficient workflow.